The Urbanaut® Monorail

 v Can climb grades of 12% (twice the grade of the straddle beam monorails and light rail)

 The Urbanaut® allows for sharp curves at 90° street intersections.
-The Urbanaut® vehicle bogie interlocks with the center of the guide rail, which makes derailment virtually impossible.
+A compact vehicle bogie interlocks with the center of the guide rail, which makes derailment virtually impossible.
 This unique arrangement allows for automatic spring loading of the guide wheels, which, during steep climbs, preloads the traction tire wheels and prevents slippage.
-Both the larger turning radius required and the inability to climb steep hills are major problems for the straddle-beam type monorails and light rail.
+In comparison, both the larger turning radius required and the inability to climb steep hills are major problems for the straddle-beam type monorails and light rail.

 URBANAUT® MONORAIL ON A FLOATING BRIDGE